-We have a Supplier Code of Conduct that outlines the fundamental expectations we have in order to guarantee that suppliers and subcontractors keep their professional ethics and conduct while performing their work.
-This code focuses on seven primary areas: observance of laws, rules, and regulations; environmental sustainability; human rights and social sustainability; ethics and corporate integrity; safety and health; protection of the Group's information, records, and assets; and use of personal information.
-The Group may conduct surveys regularly to ensure their compliance with this Supplier Code of Conduct.
+The Group established a Supplier Code of Conduct that outlines our fundamental expectations in order to regulate the extent to which suppliers and subcontractors uphold a certain degree of professionalism, and simultaneously maintain ethical standards and business conduct.
+The code focuses on areas such as: observance of laws, rules, and regulations; environmental sustainability; human rights and social sustainability; ethics and corporate integrity; safety and health; protection of the Group's information, records, and assets; and use of personal information.
+The Group conducts regular surveys to ensure business associates adhere to the Supplier Code of Conduct.

-During the Reporting Period, we collaborated with 31 subcontractors, supplier of sand and marine gas oil from Malaysia and Singapore.
-Details of the supplier distribution are summarised in the table below:
+During the Reporting Period, the Group collaborated with 24 subcontractors, and suppliers of sand and marine gas oil from Malaysia and Singapore.
+Supplier distribution statistics are summarised in the table below:

+Supplier Distribution 2023 2022

-2022 2021 Total number of subcontractors and/or suppliers 31 27 By geographical region (number and percentage) Malaysia 24 (77.42%) 23 (85.19%) Singapore 7 (22.58%) 4 (14.81%)
+Total Number of Subcontractors and/or Suppliers By geographical region (% of subcontractors and/or 24 31

+suppliers)

+Malaysia 18 (75.00%) 24 (77.42%)

+Singapore 6 (25.00%) 7 (22.58%)